(All fields required)

 Also referred to as congenital femoral deficiency, this is an uncommon limb deficiency of the femur bone resulting in a short leg and also changes around the hip and knee.
 Treatment options can include complex limb and joint reconstruction techniques.
 Typically the treatment begins at an early age and continues throughout childhood.
 Treatment requires a comprehensive approach and a long-term plan.

+We use a variety of techniques to correct limb problems, many not involving surgery.
+If surgery is needed, we often use minimally invasive techniques.
 Our experts offer a full spectrum of treatment techniques for limb lengthening and reconstruction:

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY: 1-513-636-4900